-To help improve the continuity of their care, older people or their caregivers can take an active part in their care.
+To help improve the continuity of their care, older people and their caregivers (whether family members, people outside the family, or both) can take an active part in their care.
 For example, they can learn more about what can interfere with continuity, how the health care system works, and what resources (such as care managers or social workers) are available to improve continuity of care.
 Being familiar with their disorders and the details of their health insurance plan can also help.

 Active participation means asking questions about a disorder, treatment, or other aspects of care.
 It also includes learning how to prevent disorders and taking the appropriate steps to do so.